BorodinDK/genome/README.md

 # Denis Borodin's Genome

-Welcome to the source code of Maxim Borodin, represented through his genetic data in a VCF (Variant Call Format) file.
+Welcome to the source code of Denis Borodin, represented through his genetic data in a VCF (Variant Call Format) file.
 This project aims to exemplify personal transparency and the possibilities of data sharing in the realm of genetics, mirroring the openness found in modern science and technology.